EliCDavis/fast-mesh-seg/README.md

 Instead of waiting for the entire FBX file to be read in, we send geomatry nodes immediately after they've been read to a worker pool that pass some matcher function.
 This means we can start splitting the geometry before we've even finished reading the file, and that splitting is done over multiple threads (the number dependent on the machine the program is being ran on).
 Doing this spead up both our small file and large file benchmarks.
 It was a little disapoiting how little the speedup we recieved for the large file (1.08x), and that's probably due to how many small geometry nodes exist within it.

 One reason the large file isn't getting that large of a speedup is because with the introduction of channels, there comes an associated communication cost.
-Because there are a lot of very small geometry nodes, there's a lot of communication overhead for splitting up very easy tasks.
+Because there are a lot of very small geometry nodes (304905 of them), there's a lot of communication overhead for splitting up very easy tasks.
 I imagine you would experience a much larger speedup with larger geomeetry nodes type files.
 This issue can hopefully be remedied by batching nodes as a single job instead of sending them one at a time.

 ```txt
 -> Loading and splitting dragon_vrip.fbx by plane took 523.9953ms